 Our testing is affordable and comprehensive.
 Assessments are conducted by team of professionals including a licensed psychologist and special educator.
-Email us or call 952-582-6000 to receive our Guided Interview form to start the assessment process.
+Email us or call 952-582-6000 to receive our intake form to start the assessment process.
 No referral is needed.

 What does a Learning Assessment provide?